calnix/stakingPro/Documentation/ContractExplanations.md

 - This is done by checking the `onBehalfOf` address.
 - The reason for this is to allow both users and us to call the function, to allow for a swift exit.

+## 9. States

+unpaused
+- all normal fns

+paused
+- claimRewards

+frozen
+- emergencyExit

+why disallow unstake when paused?
+- so that can update NFT multipliers w/o distruption
+- if users can unstake - this impacts base staked assets as well as boosted staked assets - causing drift in calcualtions
+- remember updateAllVaultsAndAccounts() is to executed repeatedly, and an unstake() could slip in btw calls the wreck havoc on calculations.